Tarunshrma/Tarunshrma/README.md

 ---

 ## 💼 Experience Highlights
-- 15+ years of experience in developing and executing mobile applications using native and cross-platform frameworks.
+- 15+ years of experience in developing software applications using different techologies like mobile app developement, web2 and web3.
 - Extensive experience in **Agile** framework and well-versed with tools like **Jira**, **Confluence**, and estimation techniques such as **Poker Planning**.
 - Hands-on experience in **full-stack development** and building scalable applications using modern web technologies like ReactJS, Express/NodeJS, and **Golang**.
 - Proficient in building and deploying microservices using **Docker**, **Kubernetes**, and managing complex CI/CD pipelines.